-When I made research about why only the Mardin city residents are making and selling this delicious food in Turkey, I have learned the sociological truth behind it.
+When I researched why only the Mardin city residents are making and selling this delicious food in Turkey, I learned the sociological truth behind it.
 During the economic crisis in Turkey in the 1960s, most of the Mardin city residents migrated to bigger cities to find new income opportunities and Istanbul was one of them.

 Where to eat Stuffed Mussels?